edHelper.com

 6 Karina did not get better.
 At last, the doctor felt he could confirm his diagnosis.
 He sat down with Mr. and Mrs. Blake, gave them steaming cups of coffee, and explained Karina's problem as gently as he could.
 Mrs. Blake gripped her warm mug with white, icy fingers.

 9 Mr. and Mrs. Blake learned as much as they could about cerebral palsy.
 In the years that followed, they did all kinds of things to help Karina.
 They got braces for her legs to help her walk.
 Some people with cerebral palsy can't walk at all.
-Others choose a wheel chair over leg braces because they feel they can do more that way.
+Others choose a wheelchair over leg braces because they feel they can do more that way.
 Karina received extensive physical therapy to maintain her muscles, and she received speech therapy to help her speak clearly.
-Fortunately, her mind was fine, but some children are not so fortunate and also suffer from mental retardation.
+Fortunately, her mind was fine, but some children are not so fortunate and also suffer from mental deficits.

 Paragraphs 10 to 19: